Gummientchen/bpmProxy/README.md

 ![Example Screenshot of bpmProxy](assets/screenshot.png)
 This tool allows you to use [HeartRate](https://github.com/jlennox/HeartRate) to connect a heart beat sensor and display it in OBS with a browser source.

+## Features

+- Browser source for heartrate in OBS
+- Heart animation based on heartrate (size and speed)
+- Hides automatically if connection is lost.
+Reappears if connection is reestablished.

 ## Installation/Usage

 First run: